Table of Contents[Hide][Show]

 11. Character Dining Outside the Parks

-For a low stress, budget-friendly character dining option, make the short walk over from Disney Springs to the Wyndham Lake Buena Vista.
+For a low stress, budget-friendly character dining option, make the short walk over from Disney Springs attractions to the Wyndham Lake Buena Vista.
 On Tuesdays, Thursdays, and Saturdays, dine with classic Disney characters during breakfast hours in the gorgeous Lakeview Restaurant.

 When I visited, the food was excellent, and the dining room was not crowded.
 The character interaction experience felt much less rushed and much more enjoyable than traditional character dining options.